ummel/fusionData/README.md

 1.  `geo_predictors.fst`
 2.  `concordance/geo_concordance.fst`

-For users who are not modifying or adding spatial datasets, it is sufficient to call `getGeoProcessed(dataset = "essential")` to load the essential “geo” files.

 ### `/geo-raw`

 A remote directory (i.e. not present in the Github repository) containing *raw* spatial data files.
-Subdirectories refer to specific spatial datasets.
+Sub-directories refer to specific spatial datasets. *Most users do not need to access/modify this directory.*

 Example: `/geo-raw/EPA-SLD`